tensorprob/tensorprob/CONTRIBUTING.md

           $ git push -u origin my-new-branch

+**Checklist** of things to do before you open a pull request:

+ - [ ] If you have added a new feature, make sure that you have provided tests for that feature
+ - [ ] If you have fixed a bug, add a test to make sure that the bug doesn't happen again
+ - [ ] Run `make format` in the top level directory of the project to format the code according to our style settings in `.yapf.cfg`

 Finally, go to the web page of your fork of the `tensorprob` repo, and click 'Pull request' to send your changes to the maintainers for review.
 This will send an email to the maintainers.